 Please note that any member of staff does not regard loss of coursework through loss or corruption as sufficient extenuating circumstances for late work.
-Students are expected to have suitable virus and back-up procedures in place.
+Students are expected to have suitable virus and back-up procedures in place and to follow college guidance for use of digital resources.